r-frizzo/boschettona2023/README.md

 # boschettona2023

 This repository contains the R Scripts and Genome-scale metabolic models (GEMs) used to analyse the data from the paper "XXX".
-Raw sequencing reads are available at NCBI (PRNJAXXXX).
+Raw sequencing reads are available at NCBI (PRJNA1226540).

 ## Scripts